pulumi/docs/content/docs/pulumi-cloud/deployments/api.md

 ## Migrating from the Preview API

-For the majority of cases, the new API is a drop-in replacement for the preview API and the only change is that the route itself has changed (i.e. replace with `/api/preview` with `/api/stacks`).
+For most cases, the new API is a drop-in replacement for the preview API; the only change is that the route itself has changed (i.e. replace with `/api/preview` with `/api/stacks`).

 However, there are a few cases where the new API has changed the behavior of the preview API.
 These changes are as follows: